 ‘Greening of and greening by IT’

 For the next coming years, the motto for greening UM’s ICT-facilities is: ‘Greening of and greening by IT’.
-ICT supported by IT, is an important instrument to make the organizational processes sustainable.
+'Greening by IT' means using IT as an instrument to make the organizational processes sustainable.
 Take for example the increased utilization of IT in education, like digital tests, but also enabling remote education, virtualizing the workplace, home office, video conferencing, unified communications and further implementation of smart-building principles, like employing Internet of Things (IOT).
 In the past three years, there has been an acceleration in applying IT for primary and supporting processes.
 In the coming time, UM will continue to further develop IT-solutions.

 Below you’ll find some examples of developments of our sustainable ICT related services: